tmbull/caching-reverse-proxy/README.md

 * `ListenAddr` - The `host:port` to listen on.
 * `TargetUrl` - The base URL to target proxied requests to.
+* `CacheTtlInMillis` - The time for a page to live in the cache before being evicted (Value in default Config is 15 minutes)
+* `CacheCapacityInBytes` - The capacity of the cache in bytes (Value in default Config is 1GB)
 * `CachedRoutes` - A list of `Routes` to proxy with caching.
 * `PassThroughRoutes` - A list of `Routes` to proxy without caching.